jax-ml/jax/docs/101/state.md

 ### Ref restrictions

-Refs come with rules designed to rule out *aliasing*, meaning two refs pointing at the same memory, and other situations where the meaning of a program would become unclear:
+Refs come with restrictions designed to rule out *aliasing*, meaning two refs pointing at the same memory, and other situations where the meaning of a program would become unclear: